Quantum Computing Universal Thermalization Dynamics in a (2+1)D Lattice Gauge Theory: Introduction

 To answer these questions, we focus on two observables indicative of quantum ergodic and chaotic behavior: the entanglement(-Hamiltonian) gap-ratio distribution (EGRD)~\cite{oganesyan2007localization,chang2019evolution,rakovszky2019signatures} and the entanglement spectral form factor (ESFF)~\cite{daug2023many,ma2022quantum}.
 The EGRD is predicted to exhibit level repulsion for chaotic states, in contrast to uncorrelated levels in non-chaotic scenarios.
-Similarly, the ESFF is predicted to display a plateau-ramp structure in chaotic states ~\footnote{Strictly speaking, both indicate quantum ergodicity which usually implies quantum chaos.}.
-To experimentally test these predictions, we initialize our system in a product state and perform a quantum quench by digitally evolving the system for a variable length of time.
+Similarly, the ESFF is predicted to display a plateau-ramp structure in chaotic states. ~{Strictly speaking, both quantities indicate quantum ergodicity which usually implies quantum chaos.} To experimentally test these predictions, we initialize our system in a product state and perform a quantum quench by digitally evolving the system for a variable length of time.
+Our protocol to access these quantities is depicted schematically in Fig.~\ref{fig:introoverview}(b).
 At short evolution times, we observe an EGRD that is characteristic of uncorrelated states.
 With increasing evolution time, we observe the onset of level repulsion and a ramp-plateau structure in the ESFF, indicative of quantum chaos.
 Detailed analysis, including comparison with emulated data, suggests that the observed behavior primarily arises from the thermalization dynamics of the isolated quantum system under simulation, with experimental inaccuracies and shortcomings of our ansatz playing a small, though non-negligible, role.
 Our work, therefore, establishes present-time quantum computers as robust tools for studying universal feature of thermalization dynamics in complex many-body systems.

-This manuscript is organized as follows.
-In Secs.~\ref{sec:model} and \ref{sec:expt}, we introduce, respectively, the model and the experimental setup, including state preparation, real-time evolution, and measurement.
-We discuss our tomography scheme and classical post-analysis in Sec.~\ref{sec:expanalysis}.
-Finally in Sec.~\ref{sec:results}, we present our main experimental results, reporting the observation of a behavior consistent with quantum chaos in the structure of the EH of time-evolved states.
-Several Appendices offer additional insights: Appendix \ref{app:circuit} provides further details of the quantum circuits employed; Appendix~\ref{app:expanalysis} investigates finite-size, Trotterization, and late-time effects; and Appendix~\ref{app:EHTanalysis} offers a comprehensive explanation of our EH-tomography protocol.